 In this and the next lecture, we turn to the ancient Greek world, focusing on roughly the same period, between the early sixth century up to the third century BCE approximately.
 Commonalities between ancient Indian and Greek cultures begin with the possibility of tracing the origin of both to common archaic ancestors, arguably linked with the prehistoric Indo-European tribes that spread both south-East towards the Indian subcontinent and north-West towards the European continent.
 Historians have documented how the development of ancient Greece took place not in isolation but through constant exchange and interplay with other cultures, both in the Middle East and farther East.
 Our purpose here is not that of charting these interesting historical relationships.
 Rather, we shall investigate how the paradox of mastery discussed in the previous lectures can be seen at play in ancient Greek culture, and how in this context it is addressed by predominantly using the strategy of subordinating, rather than of distancing.

-Our current working hypothesis is that the paradox of mastery is a structural feature that arises from the very broad idea of conceiving of the self as a device for mastering uncertainty.
+Our current working hypothesis is that the paradox of mastery is a structural feature that arises from the very idea of conceiving of the self as a device for mastering uncertainty.
 This entails that wherever selfhood is enacted, some form of the paradox will be (at least potentially) present or detectable.
 However, this broad hypothesis does not entail that the paradox should appear the same in any context.
 In fact, the opposite is more likely.
 Depending on the specific declensions that different cultures and communities develop, they will be led to conceptualize mastery and its paradox in different terms.
 After all, if the paradox depends on the tension between embodiment and consociation, since both variables are subject to historical variations and are indexed to historical circumstances, we should expect to observe historical diversity in the way this paradox surfaces in different times and places.
 To some extent, we already noticed by the end of Lecture Six that subordination seems to emerge in the solution offered by the Bhagavad-Gītā.
 Hence, there is no attempt here at making one strategy the exclusive province of one culture only.
 The point at stake is only to acknowledge that one strategy might become more prominent and even paradigmatic in a certain culture rather than in others, without entailing that its use might be exclusive, rigid, or homogeneous.

 The strategy of subordinating entails a contest between two poles (if not individual agents), in which one gains supremacy over the other.
 The active-passive dichotomy we encountered discussing Foucault’s account of self-mastery in Lecture Zero could be seen as one abstract way of conceptualizing the strategy of subordinating.
-The active pole is such because it is capable of subordinating the passive pole under its power and rendering it dependent on it (or at least restraining it in some way).
+The active pole is such because it is capable of subordinating the passive pole under its power (or at least restraining it in some way).
 The active principle dominates the passive one, in the same way a victorious hero dominates their rival, or one social group enslaves another.
 The crux of this strategy is that whatever is kept in a position of inferiority, passivity, enslavement, or subordination is, by definition, something that could escape that condition and subvert it.
 One can attempt at subordinating another only because the other could do the same and turn out to be the actual master.
 Even a subdued slave remains always a potential enemy.

 In this lecture, we shall focus on three domains in which the strategy of subordination is fleshed out in ancient Greek culture: (i) the relationship between human individuals and communities with the gods; (ii) the relationship between human individuals within different social groups (the family kin and the broader political society in particular); (iii) the ontological relationship between all things that happen and exist.